anewtypeofinterference/Optician-Sans/README.md

 Optician Sans is created by [ANTI Hamar](https://instagram.com/anti_hamar) and [Fábio Duarte Martins](https://github.com/scannerlicker).

 Read [our Medium post](https://medium.com/@schikulski/completing-a-typeface-that-was-started-decades-ago-a9c977c9cf08) for more background information about the project.
 Or check out [the website optician-sans.com](https://optician-sans.com/?utm_source=github&utm_medium=optician-sans).

+## Contributing

+If you have any suggestions, feature requests or you want to help expanding the typeface, we'd love to hear from you in the issue section or contact [Simen](https://github.com/schikulski) or [Fábio](https://github.com/scannerlicker).

+## Licensing
+This Font Software is licensed under the SIL Open Font License, Version 1.1.
+[More details in the license file](LICENSE.md).